Sunny Came Home

 "Sunny Came Home" is a folk-rock song by American musician Shawn Colvin.
-It is the opening track on her 1996 concept album, A Few Small Repairs, and was sent to Top 40 radio in the US on February 4, 1997, followed by a release as a CD and cassette single later that year on June 24.
+It is the opening track on her 1996 concept album, A Few Small Repairs.
+The song was serviced to contemporary hit radio in the US on February 4, 1997, and was released commercially on June 24.
 In the United Kingdom, the song was released in July 1997 but did not chart until a re-release in May 1998.

 "Sunny Came Home" was a commercial success, reaching number seven on the US Billboard Hot 100 to become Colvin's first entry and first top-10 single on the chart.
 In Canada, the song peaked at number three, while in Iceland, it reached number 20.
-The song was also a critical success, winning both Grammy Award for Record of the Year and Song of the Year and was nominated for Best Female Pop Vocal Performance.
+The song was also a critical success, winning the Grammy Awards for Record of the Year and Song of the Year, and it was additionally nominated for Best Female Pop Vocal Performance.

 Background and composition

 It was the last song to be written, or for me to put lyrics to, on that record.
 I had already chosen the cover of the record, which was a painting by a dear friend of mine, Julie Speed.
 And there’s a woman, obviously, with a match.
 A lit match, and what appears to be a huge fire in the background – in the far, far, background – and I thought, why don’t you write a story about her?